feldera/feldera/docs/connectors/sources/datagen.md

   If not set, a range of `[0, 5)` is used by default.
 - For struct/boolean/null types `range` is ignored.

 The `values` parameter can be used to specify a list of values to pick from.
 If set, the `range` parameter is ignored.
+The values given in the list must be of the same type as the field.

+A field can have an optional `scale` parameter that is applied as a multiplier to the value generated by the strategy.
+The default scale is `1`.
+The `scale` factor is only applicable in combination with either the `increment` or `uniform` strategy.
+The following rules apply:

+- For integer/floating point types, the value is multiplied by the scale factor.
+- For timestamp types, the generated value (milliseconds) is multiplied by the scale factor.
+- For time types, the generated value (milliseconds) is multiplied by the scale factor.
+- For date types, the generated value (days) is multiplied by the scale factor.
+- For string/binary types, the scale factor is ignored except with the `increment` strategy where it applies the scale to the number that is formatted as a string.
+- For array/map/struct/boolean/null types, the scale factor is ignored.
+- If `values` is specified, the scale factor is ignored.
+- If `range` is specified and the range is required to be positive (time, struct, map, array etc.), negative scale factors are ignored.

 `null_percentage` adds a chance for generating `null` values for this field.
 If not specified, the field will never be `null`.